Trzcianne: History

-The vast majority of Trzcianne's population in the 20th century were Jewish.The first Jews arrived in Tzcianne in the 18th century.
-It was a shtetl, in the 1909 census, 98% of Trzcianne's population was Jewish.
+Trzcianne was annexed by Prussia in the First Partition of Poland in 1795.
+In 1807 it was regained by Poles and included within the short-lived Duchy of Warsaw.
+After the dissolution of the duchy, the village passed to the Russian Partition of Poland.
+It became part of the so-called Pale of Settlement, where Jewish settlement within the Russian Empire was allowed, thus by the 20th century, Jews were a majority of Trzcianne's population, making it a shtetl.
+In the 1909 census, 98% of Trzcianne's population was Jewish.
 There is still an old Jewish cemetery in the village, but it is not tended by anyone.

-According to the 1921 census, the village was inhabited by 1.434 people, among whom 33 were Roman Catholic, 1.401 Mosaic.
-At the same time, 33 inhabitants declared Polish nationality, 1.401 Jewish.
+According to the 1921 Polish census, the village had a total population of 1,434 people.
+Of these, 1,401 were Jews.
+The remaining 33 inhabitants were Catholic Poles.
 There were 177 residential buildings in the village.

+World War II

+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the village was first occupied by the Soviet Union.
 When the Germans occupied the area in June 1941, they set fire to the whole village.
-Then, they gathered together more than 1000 local Jews in the neighboring village of Zubole.
+Then, they gathered together more than 1,000 local Jews in the neighboring village of Zubole.
 The Jews were kept in the gravel pit and then in a barn for almost a week before the series mass executions took place.
 400 to 700 Jews were murdered.
 The rest of the Jews were released.
 In autumn of 1941, a ghetto was created in Trzcianne.
 It lasted until November 2, 1942, when the Jews from the ghetto were sent to the Bogusze transit camp.
 A few weeks later, with Jews from surrounding town and villages, they were sent to Treblinka and Auschwitz death camps.
-Right before the Second World War, there were about 2500 Jews living in the village, only 25 Trzcianne Jews survived the Holocaust.
+Right before World War II, there were about 2,500 Jews living in the village, only 25 Trzcianne Jews survived the Holocaust.

 Both during and after World War II, many inhabitants of Trzcianne were deported to Kazakhstan by the Soviets.